Do you find time flying by without much getting done?

 7. Write a to-do list every night

-Ready to supercharge your productivity and get more done each day?
 These small and simple lifestyle changes could be the answer you've been looking for.
 Give each of them a whirl and see whether they make an impact on how much you get done.
-You've got this.
+You've got this!

 Looking for your next work challenge?
-Check out our CV writing services to upgrade your application today.
+Check out our free CV review for top tips on upgrading your application today.